insightsolver/insightsolver/README.md

 ## ⚖️ License

-Here you'll find the [LICENSE](./LICENSE).
+The **InsightSolver API client** library is licensed under the **Apache License 2.0**:
+- You can use, modify, and redistribute it freely in your projects, including commercial ones.
+- This software is provided ‘as-is’, without warranty of any kind, express or implied, including but not limited to merchantability or fitness for a particular purpose.

+See the full [LICENSE](./LICENSE) file for details.

+**Note:** The **InsightSolver API server** is proprietary and requires a valid subscription to use.
+The **InsightSolver API client** library provides a **client** interface only; usage of the **server** is subject to our terms of service.

 ### 🗃️ Third-Party Licenses

-This project relies on third-party open-source Python packages, used in:

-- the **client-side API module** (installable via `pip`),
+The **client-side API module** (installable via `pip`) uses third-party open-source Python packages.
-- the **server-side API backend**, and
-- the **web application frontend**.

-To ensure transparency and fulfill licensing obligations, we provide a full list of dependencies along with their license information in the file [`THIRD_PARTY_LICENSES.csv`](./THIRD_PARTY_LICENSES.csv).
+To ensure transparency and comply with licensing requirements, we provide a complete list of these dependencies in [`THIRD_PARTY_LICENSES.csv`](./THIRD_PARTY_LICENSES.csv).
+The file includes:

-It includes:
-- the package name and version,
+- Package name and version
-- the license type, and
+- License type
-- a link to the package’s source or home page.
+- Link to the package’s source or homepage

-All third-party libraries are used unmodified and installed from [PyPI](https://pypi.org).
+All third-party libraries are used **unmodified** and installed directly from [PyPI](https://pypi.org).

+This information is provided to help users and organizations verify compliance with open-source licenses when integrating the client library into their projects.

 ## 🤝 Contact